-13th International Conference on Migration and Development
+Call for papers: 14th International Conference on Migration And Development

 Submission of full Papers

 Submissions of full papers (pdf file name should begin with submitting author last name) are expected by June 15, 2021.
 Submissions should be sent via the online form.
 Decisions will be communicated by July 15, 2021.
 Travel (economy class) and accommodation in Luxembourg for up to three nights will be covered.

 Michel Beine (University of Luxembourg), Arnaud Dupuy (University of Luxembourg), Frédéric Docquier (LISER), Joel Machado (LISER), Thomas Mélonio (AFD), Çağlar Özden (World Bank), Serge Rabier (AFD), Hillel Rapoport (Paris School of Economics)

 Chair -- Hillel Rapoport (Paris School of Economics); Ran Abramitzky (Stanford), Sam Bazzi (UC San Diego), Michel Beine (Luxembourg), Simone Bertoli (CERDI), Michael Clemens (CGD), Patricia Cortes (Boston U), Frédéric Docquier (LISER), Giovanni Facchini (Nottingham), Paola Giuliano (UCLA), William Kerr (Harvard Business School), Anna Maria Mayda (Georgetown), David McKenzie (World Bank), Stelios Michalopoulos (Brown), Melanie Morten (Stanford), Çağlar Özden (World Bank), Dean Yang (University of Michigan).